Skip to Main Content

 Reasons for a home insurance lapse

 If you do not pay your insurance bill after a certain amount of time, your home insurance will be canceled, creating a lapse in coverage.
-However, there are other ways besides nonpayment that can cause a lapse in home insurance, including:
+However, other situations can cause a lapse in home insurance too, including:

-• You misrepresented yourself on your application: For instance, if you omitted that you own a restricted dog breed or that you do not plan on living in the home full-time, your insurance company has the right to cancel you mid-term.
+• You misrepresented yourself on your application: For instance, if you omitted that you own a restricted dog breed or that you do not plan on living in the home full-time, your insurance company has the right to cancel your policy mid-term.

 • You are considered high-risk: Your carrier may decide that too many claims or late insurance payments make you too high-risk to insure.